globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ---------------
 The primary source of entropy for the platform is `/dev/urandom`.

-Uuidv4 randomness
+UUIDv4 randomness
 -----------------
 System resources like submissions and files are identified by UUIDv4 to make them unguessable by external users and limit potential attacks.

-Tls for smtp notification
+TLS for smtp notification
 -------------------------
 All notifications are sent through an SMTP channel encrypted with TLS, using either SMTP/TLS or SMTPS, depending on the configuration.